If you are having any symptoms or have any questions, please call 811 to speak with a registered nurse 24 hours a day.

 What is bipolar disorder?

-Bipolar disorder is a mental illness that causes extreme mood swings.
-This condition is also called manic-depressive illness or manic depression.
-Both men and women can have bipolar disorder.
-People of all ages can have it.
+Bipolar disorder is a mental illness that causes extreme mood swings between happy and sad.
+Other names are manic depression or manic-depressive illness.
+People of all ages and genders can have it.

 Other signs of depression include the following: